-Provider & Pharmacy Directory Section 3.2
+Section 3.2 Provider & Pharmacy Directory

-The Provider & Pharmacy Directory lists our network providers, durable medical equipment suppliers, and network pharmacies.
+The Provider & Pharmacy Directory lists our current network providers, durable medical equipment suppliers, and network pharmacies.
 Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.